asparts/42-minitalk/README.md

 42cursus - minitalk

-Project Information
 About
-The purpose of this project is to code a small data exchange program using UNIX signals.
+ - The purpose of this project is to code a small data exchange program using UNIX signals.

 Mandatory part:
  - Produce server & client executables